-So far, the activity of the Ferenc Liszt Society in Poland has resulted in over 1200 concerts in 85 concert halls in Poland, Russia and Hungary, 38 piano courses and 8 piano competitions.
+So far, the activity of the Ferenc Liszt Society in Poland has resulted in 1370 concerts in 85 concert halls in Poland, Russia and Hungary, 38 piano courses and 8 piano competitions.
 We also succeeded in increasing the quality of concert instruments in four towns.
 It can be easily said that the Society took an important place in music life of Poland and that is also distinguished on international field.

 Over 2500 artists, teachers and students from 45 countries took part in the concerts, courses and competitions of the Society.

 In the year 2005 we notified almost 56 000 visits on our website.

 Nevertheless, it would not be possible without kindness, co-operation and help of many people, authorities, institutions and companies.
 We would like to thank all of them.
 We hope our further co-operation to be equally fruitful.

 Ferenc Liszt Society in Poland (TiFL), founded in Wroclaw on 2 March 1989, is a nationwide association with the aim of popularising music with the main stress laid on the output and the person of Ferenc Liszt himself as well as his connections with Polish culture.
 TiFL conducts artistic, didactic and popular scientific activities, emphasizing different ways of promoting talented youngsters (concerts, competitions, grants, courses, publications, records for the radio and television).